LastLeaf/datree/README.md

 * non-leaf nodes could be "dynamic"

 Dynamic nodes could have dynamic children.
-The dynamic children have a changeable order for iteration.
+The dynamic children could be inserted or removed, and have a changeable order for iteration.

 # The Datree Core #